parthamallik/where-is-my-driver/README.md

 ## Project Configuration

 ### Configure database
+ - sudo -u postgres psql
+ - \password // Change the password  for the user postgres and add the same in the config.js (-currrently has postgres123) under the project folder.
+ - \q // Exit the psql app
  - sudo -u postgres createdb mytaxi // Create the database
  - sudo -u postgres psql mytaxi // Login to the DB
  - CREATE EXTENSION postgis; // Enable GIS EXTENSION